mvolkmann/blog/src/python/jupyter.md

 To execute a cell again without going into edit mode, select the cell and click the triangle at the top of the notebook.
-To re-execute all code cells, click the "commands" icon in the left sidebar and enter or select "Run All Cells".
+To re-execute all code cells,
+click the command palette icon in the left sidebar and enter or select "Run All Cells".

 Variables defined in preceding code cells are available in cells that follow.
 Ending a cell with a variable name causes its value to be output without using a `print` statement.

-A code cell can import and use modules.
-For example:
+A code cell can import and use locally-defined modules.
+For example, the following works if the file `statistics.py` exists and defines a class named `Statistics` that has a `report` method:

 ```python
 from statistics import Statistics